Chukak/containers/docs/stack.md

 s.front(); // returns 3
 ```

-At the moment if the stack is empty, the result of the `front` method has an undefined behavior.
+**Note**: At the moment if the stack is empty, the result of the `front` method has an undefined behavior.
 Be careful when using this method.

 ## Extra methods